ongr-archive/ConnectionsBundle/Resources/doc/sync/descriptors/descriptors.rst

 There are classes that help implement cascading data changes, e.g. if you have changed the name of the category, you also have to update all the products which use said categories' name.

-``Extractor\Relation\JoinRelation`` class does exactly that: you can attach it to a relation and when changes are detected, `extractor <../extractor/extractor.rst>`_ calls the relations and marks related documents as changed.
+``Extractor\Descriptor\JoinRelation`` class does exactly that: you can attach it to a descriptor and when changes are detected, `extractor <../extractor/extractor.rst>`_ calls the relations and marks related documents as changed.

 If ``$documentType`` is left undefined document itself will not be marked as changed but related items will.